skip-mev/docs/docs/chains/lanes/1-build-your-own-lane.md

 :::

-Well we could do something like the following:
+We could do something like the following:

 ```golang
 // CustomTxPriority returns a TxPriority that prioritizes transactions by the